nuuuwan/news_lk3_data/README.md

 Other true consumption goods are usually bought with ready cash or in some cases using past savings, which may drive up interest rates as banks try to replenish their rupee reserves.

 Total investment goods, which are strongly linked to credit, surged 22.5 percent to 2,217 million dollars up to July.

-In the crisis year of 2021, when macroeconomists cut rates and directed banks to lend for construction at rock bottom rates, building material imports hit 706 million dollars by July and 1.24 billion US dollars by December.

 ...